Zoey Commerce Review

 Negatives Reviews & Complaints

-- Limited customizability: Just like Magento, Zoey has lots of features already built-in.
+- Limited Customizability: Just like Magento, Zoey has lots of features already built-in.
 Unlike Magento, Zoey is not fully customizable.
 If you want any additional features, you’ll have to integrate them via add-ons or wait until Zoey releases those features in an update.

 Positive Reviews & Testimonials

+I’ve been singing Magento’s praises ever since I first encountered the platform.
+The only problem?
+Magento is a pain to download and use.
 Zoey solves all of that.
-With Zoey, you can have the power of Magento and the kind of ease of use that usually goes along with SaaS platforms.
+With Zoey, you can have the power of Magento and the ease of use that usually goes along with SaaS platforms.
 It’s really the best of both worlds.

 While Zoey is not perfect (too pricey for some and not 100% customizable) it’s a very good option for most mid-sized merchants.

 Go ahead and give Zoey a test run.
 Find out if it has the features your company needs and try out that drag-and-drop editor for yourself.
 The trial is commitment-free, so you have absolutely nothing to lose.